kodeutility/fat-burn-bpm-calculator/README.md

 Project is created using Python, Qt Designer and PyQt5.
 I hope it helps everyone who is starting out in the Python world by building a simple GUI application.
 This project works very well with Windows OS.
-It is not tested on linux and mac OS.
+It is NOT tested on linux and mac OS.

 ![app UI screenshot](images/app_ui.PNG)